microsoft/vscode-pylint/README.md

 | Command                | Description                       |
 | ---------------------- | --------------------------------- |
 | Pylint: Restart Server | Force re-start the linter server. |

+## Logging

+From the command pallet, select and run `Developer: Set Log Level...` command.
+From the quick pick menu, select `Pylint` extension from the `Extension logs` group.
+Then select the log level you want to set.